jrscience/life/README.md

 # life
-An educational website dedicated to life on Earth.
+An educational website dedicated to life on Earth